timfayz/elementcss/README.md

 ```
 **Why SASS and not LESS?**

-Originally I was creating ELEMENT in LESS, but sometime later I realized that LESS doesn't have enough features to release necessary and pursued ideas.
+Originally I was creating ELEMENT in LESS, but sometime later I realized that LESS doesn't have enough features to release necessary and pursued ideas. (?)
 After the release of version 3.3 - SASS become the most advanced preprocessor!

 ##Get started
 **ELEMENT helps Web developers create complex and thoughtful GUI for the contemporary web applications.**

+###Why is need for?
+ELEMENT has different structure, abstraction and thus different features

+* Full control.
+Element generates nothing by default, you decide what the module you want to include and what each module includes and excludes inside.
+* Normalize & Tags initiating.
+* Vertical Rhythm.
+Vertical line-height synchronization.
+* Powerful grid system.
+But still features (hence code)  can be easily reduced.
+* Mobile First.
+But still responsive features can be easily disabled.

 ###Installation
 1. [Install Ruby]()